FedeIII/hidden-agenda/README.md

 * Port to electron

 ## Known Bugs
+* Spies reset their movement when clicked on after first movement
+* Spies shouldn't be able to kill on their first move (or second move if buffed)
 * Can't direct pieces outwards on the table border
 * ~~Agent slide on CEO buff~~
 * ~~Sniper sight doesn't get blocked by other pieces~~